EdDataScienceEES/tutorial-Abigail-Louise/index.md

 A __balanced design__ is also preferred where the sample sizes across groups are roughly equal, which ours are at 40 per group.

+1) For independence, each observation should be unrelated to the others.
+We are going to assume our experimental design is robust and it effectively ensured the independence of all observations.

 2) We can check for a normal distribution of residuals by plotting a __histogram__ of the residuals and a normal __Q-Q__ plot.

 For the histogram, we want to see a normal (gaussian) distribution.